hoothin/UserScripts/Picviewer CE+/README.md

 *Need more rules for peculiar sites? feel free to pull requests or open issues.*

 ## ✨ PDF Addon
-[Picviewer CE+ PDF Addon](https://greasyfork.org/scripts/498445-picviewer-ce-pdf-addon) After installing this addon, when the `Compress to ZIP` feature is enabled, a PDF file will be generated instead of a ZIP file during the packaging process.
+Picviewer CE+ [PDF Addon](https://greasyfork.org/scripts/498445-picviewer-ce-pdf-addon).
+After installing this addon, when the `Compress to ZIP` feature is enabled, a PDF file will be generated instead of a ZIP file during the packaging process.
  <details>
 <summary>Make a PDF e-book with this addon</summary>